 NOTE: Check out the "How to Make Calls" video to see an example of logging in to make calls.

-Username and password issues are mostly one of three issues:
+Username and password issues are mostly one of four issues:

 Callers see a blank screen with the message "Invalid Session" in the top left corner:

 Callers will need to clear their browser’s entire history, cookies, and cache, or access the dialer through a private (incognito) window.

 Password is Invalid

 Callers will see the following error screen with the message "Login Failed: Password is invalid":

 The password is getting pasted wrong into the password box.
 The most common error is copying a space before or after the password.